vitalets/playwright-network-cache/README.md

 * does not use HAR format

 ## Cache structure
-Example of cache directory structure created for GET request to `https://example.com/api-cats`:
+Example of cache structure created for GET request to `https://example.com/api-cats`:
 ```
 .network-cache
 └── example.com